MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 - MCG_CAP
 - MCG_STATUS

-Shared registers:
+**Shared registers** enable efficient data passing and computation across VTLs:

-- Rax, Rbx, Rcx, Rdx, Rsi, Rdi, Rbp
+- **General-Purpose Registers**: Rax, Rbx, Rcx, Rdx, Rsi, Rdi, Rbp, R8-R15 (used for computation and parameter passing during VTL calls)
-- CR2
-- R8 – R15
-- DR0 – DR3
+- **Exception Information**: CR2 (page fault linear address - shared for exception handling context)
+- **Debug Data**: DR0-DR3 (debug address registers - used for breakpoint addresses)
+- **Floating-Point and Vector State**:
-- X87 floating point state
+  - X87 floating point state (legacy floating-point computation)
-- XMM state
+  - XMM state (128-bit SSE vectors)
-- AVX state
+  - AVX state (256-bit vectors)
-- XCR0 (XFEM)
+  - XCR0/XFEM (extended feature enable mask)
-- DR6 (*dependent on processor type.
-Read HvRegisterVsmCapabilities virtual register to determine shared/private status)
+- **Debug Status**: DR6 (debug status register - dependent on processor type; read HvRegisterVsmCapabilities to determine if shared or private)

+#### On ARM64 Platforms

+On ARM64 platforms, shared state includes registers used for computation, data passing, and floating-point operations.
+This sharing enables efficient VTL calls by allowing parameters and results to be passed directly in registers.

+**Shared registers** enable computation and communication across VTLs:

+- **General-Purpose Registers**: X0-X17, X19-X28 (used for computation and parameter passing)
+  - X0-X7 typically used for function parameters and return values during VTL calls
+  - X8-X17, X19-X28 available for general computation
+  - Note: X18 (platform register) and PC are private per-VTL for security reasons
+  - Note: X29 (FP/frame pointer), X30 (LR/link register), and SP are private per-VTL
+- **Floating-Point and Vector State**:
+  - Q0-Q31 (128-bit NEON/floating-point registers for vector computation)
+  - Advanced SIMD (NEON) state for vector operations
+  - Note: SVE state (Z0-Z31, P0-P15, FFR) and SME state are VTL-private.
+The lower 128-bit portion (Q registers) is shared, but the upper bits of Z registers may be corrupted on VTL transitions.
+Software should not rely on Z register contents being preserved across VTL switches.
+  - Note: SPE (Statistical Profiling Extension) state is shared across VTLs, except for PMBSR_EL1 which is VTL-private
+- **System Information Registers** (read-only or non-security-critical):
+  - System identification and feature registers
+  - Cache and TLB type information

+ARM64 follows the same principle as x64: general computation state is shared for efficiency, while control and configuration state that affects security boundaries remains private to each VTL.

-### Real Mode
+### Real Mode (x64 Only)

-Real mode is not supported for any VTL greater than 0.
-VTLs greater than 0 can run in 32-bit or 64-bit mode.
+Real mode is not supported for any VTL greater than 0 on x64 platforms.
+VTLs greater than 0 can run in 32-bit or 64-bit mode on x64.

 ## VTL Interrupt Management